Divyesh230902/proviq/content.md

 Scalable by design — from pilots to enterprise scale

-We combine reinforcement learning, agentic systems, generative models, visual intelligence, IoT integration, and MLOps to deploy AI that survives real operational complexity.
+We combine reinforcement learning, agentic systems, generative models, computer vision, IoT integration, and MLOps to deploy AI that survives real operational complexity.

 Our Platforms
 OptRL — From Rewards to Reality